Revisiting Transferable Adversarial Images: Systemization, Evaluation, and New Insights: Comprehensive Evaluation

-We further examine the detailed class distributions of the output predictions.
-To this end, for each attack, we calculate the frequencies of different classes as the (mis-)prediction over 5000 adversarial images.
-As can be seen from Figure~\ref{fig:dis}, different attack categories lead to different patterns in their predictions.
-Specifically, gradient stabilization and input augmentation attacks lead to relatively uniform class distributions, with no specific high-frequent class.
-In contrast, the other three categories of attacks yield more concentrated distributions.
-Figure~\ref{fig:dis_name} further shows the class names for each attack.
-We can see that the most frequent class is usually related to semantics that reflects textural patterns, e.g., ``brain coral'' and ``jigsaw puzzle''.
-This somewhat confirms the high-frequency nature of most perturbations.
-In addition, the prediction of generative modeling attacks is dominated by specific classes.
-For example, CDA even fools the model into predicting almost all adversarial images as ``harp''.
-The above findings suggest that generative modeling attacks are very easy to trace back based on misclassification features, even with only the Top-1 prediction.
+We further examine the class distributions of the output predictions.
+To this end, for each attack, we calculate the frequencies of different mispredicted classes over 5000 adversarial images.
+As can be seen from Fig.~\ref{fig:dis_name_full}, different attack categories lead to different class distributions.
+Specifically, gradient stabilization and input augmentation attacks lead to uniform class distributions.
+In contrast, the other attacks yield more concentrated distributions.
+Moreover, the most frequent class usually corresponds to semantics that contain rich textures, e.g., ``brain coral'' and ``jigsaw puzzle''.
+This somewhat confirms the high-frequency nature of perturbations.
+Specifically, a few classes dominate the prediction of generative modeling attacks.
+For example, almost all CDA adversarial images are predicted into ``harp''.
+These findings suggest that generative modeling attacks are very easy to trace back, even with only the Top-1 prediction.

+\mypara{User study} We conducted user studies to validate our findings on stealthiness with 3000 pairwise attack comparisons judged by 10 graduate students with sufficient knowledge about adversarial examples.
+We pay $\$$5/hour per participant, which is higher than the minimum payout (about $\$$3/hour) in our local region.
+We obtained informed consent from all participants for reporting their scores in this research, and the Human Research Ethics Committee of the first author’s affiliation determined that the study was exempt from further human subjects review.
+To our knowledge, well-known papers conducting user studies on the quality of adversarial images also do not involve ethics review~\cite{xiao2018spatially,bhattad2020Unrestricted,zhao2020adversarial_arxiv}.

+Specifically, for each of the 10 original images shown in our GitHub repository, we generate C(24,2) + 24 = 300 pairs of adversarial images, involving all 24 attacks.
+These 3000 pairs of adversarial images are given to 10 users for judgment.
+For each pair, they are asked which of the two images are of higher visual quality and should choose from ``left'', ``right'', and ``similar''.
+Statistics in Fig.~\ref{fig:human} further support our findings on stealthiness.
+Specifically, Fig.~\ref{fig:human} Left confirms that generative attacks are the least stealthy, and Fig.~\ref{fig:human} Right confirms that the similarity between intra-category attacks is generally higher than that of inter-category attacks.